 Community Action Agencies throughout the country are required to conduct a community needs assessment every three years.
-This needs assessment relies on relevant and current research literature, data from client surveys and community partner surveys, as well as data from the U.S. Census Bureau and Bureau of Labor Statistics.
-This community needs assessment is intended to guide Community Action Program of Evansville and Vanderburgh County, Inc. (CAPE) in developing its strategic plan to improve the economic security and well-being of low-income Hoosiers in its service area.
+This needs assessment relies on relevant and current research literature, data from client and community partners surveys, as well as data from the U.S. Census Bureau and Bureau of Labor Statistics.
+This community needs assessment is intended to guide Ohio Valley Opportunities, Inc. in developing its strategic plan to improve the economic security and well-being of low-income Hoosiers in its service area.